bala2it4u/dmh/README.md

 ## Extension for Visual Studio 2015/2017/2019 & 2019 community edition

+Follow all the simple steps once and you don't want to write any code after to test.

 Steps to follow:
 1. Download [DMH](https://marketplace.visualstudio.com/items?itemName=BalajiPriya.DebugMethodHelper) and install this extension for Visual studio 2015/2017/2019 & 2019 community edition, else open visual studio and open extensions window and search for DMH and download fist item.
 2. Restart Visual studio and open your c# project.
 3. Right-click on any method and click "debug method"
 ![](/src/DMH.Net/help/image0.png)

-4. Resolve dependency Interface using UI Map dependency/skip all dependency/map by code(for autofac etc.),
+4. Resolve dependency Interface using UI Map dependency/skip all dependency/map by code(using autofac etc.),
 ![](/src/DMH.Net/help/image1.png)

-5. Map your Interface by code as you do for your test project(autofac etc.),
+5. You can skip all dependency and Map your Interface by code, like you do for your test project,
 ![](/src/DMH.Net/help/image2.png)

-where in Run method input type will be of interface and output object you have to resolver and send back as class.
+If you project is big and you cannot map using UI then this way of mapping will be really helpful.

 ### (note : please don't change namespace(LouckHome), class and method name else auto mapping will not work)